 In all these cases, the private equity fund is seeking a high-quality management team and a strategic plan to grow and improve the business.

-EQT is member of the following associations
+EQT is member of the following industry associations

 Danish Venture Capital and Private Equity Association with Morten Hummelmose as EQT representative.
 In addition, Mads Ditlevsen is a member of DVCA Private Equity Committee.